msmink01/multi-cow-lameness-detection/README.md

 In order to accomplish multi-object pose estimation, we leveraged the YoloV8-Large-Pose model<sup>11</sup> which takes a 640x640 frame and returns keypoints for each detected object.
 TODO: expand yolo model, how does it predict?
 Customized backbone, PAN-FPN neck, and pose estimation head blah blah.
 Uses a multi-part loss function that combines Complete Intersection over Union (CIoU) loss for the bounding boxes, Binary Cross-Entropy (BCE) loss for the objectness score, BCE loss for multi-class classification, and MSE loss for regressing the keypoint positions.
 We chose to use the Yolov8L-Pose model because of its competitive performance, extremely fast inference on edge devices, and ease of use.

-Our YoloV8L-Pose model was finetuned on our keypoint dataset described above for 300 epochs total, split into one training run for 200 epochs, and another for 100 epochs when we saw that pose validation loss had not yet converged.
-Training curves for this training can be seen in Figure 4.
-The final precision-recall curves for the bounding box and pose estimation can be seen in Figure 5.
-And the final mean Average Precisions (mAPs) for both bounding boxes and pose estimation can be seen in Table 2.
+Our YoloV8L-Pose model was finetuned on our keypoint dataset for 300 epochs, split into one training run for 200 epochs, and another for 100 epochs when we saw that pose validation loss had not yet converged.
+The training curves and final pose precision-recall curve can be seen in Figure 4.
+The final mean Average Precisions (mAPs) for both detection and pose estimation can be seen in Table 2.

-<h5>Figure 4: Training curves (top) and pose Precision-Recall curve (bottom) of the YoloV8L-Pose model on our custom multi-cow 4-point keypoint dataset.</h5>
+<h5>Figure 4: Training curves (top) and pose Precision-Recall curve (bottom) of the YoloV8L-Pose model on our multi-cow keypoint dataset.</h5>

 <img src="./figures/TrainingCurves.png" alt="Training curves" height="250">

 <img src="./figures/PosePR_curve.png" alt="Pose PR Curve" height="250">

-<h5>Table 2: Mean Average Precisions (mAPs) for different Intersection over Union (IoU) thresholds for the final YoloV8L-Pose model trained on our custom multi-cow 4-point keypoint dataset.</h5>
+<h5>Table 2: Mean Average Precisions (mAPs) for different Intersection-over-Union (IoU) thresholds for the final YoloV8L-Pose model trained on our multi-cow keypoint dataset.</h5>

 | Type of Prediction   | mAP@0.5† | mAP@0.5:0.95*  |
 |-----------|------------|-----------------------|